 The negotiation

-Catherine presented an offer at 420,000 euros supported by three elements: the 70,000 euro renovation estimate, DVF comparables for unrenovated properties in the area (7,200-7,800 euros/m2), and the property’s F-rated energy performance certificate (future regulatory constraint).
-After two rounds, the agreement was reached at 430,000 euros (7,414 euros/m2).
+Catherine put forward an offer of 420,000 euros backed by three things: the 70,000 euro renovation estimate, DVF comparables for unrenovated flats in the area (7,200-7,800 euros/m²), and the flat’s F-rated energy performance certificate, a future regulatory constraint.
+After two rounds, the parties settled at 430,000 euros (7,414 euros/m²).

-Operation summary: purchase 430,000 euros + renovation 70,000 euros = 500,000 euros (excluding notary fees).
+In summary: purchase 430,000 euros plus renovation 70,000 euros, a total of 500,000 euros excluding notary fees.
 Estimated post-renovation value: 580,000 euros.
-That is a gross value creation of 80,000 euros.
+A gross value creation of 80,000 euros.

 What this mission illustrates